lastweek/lastweek.github.io/docs/notes/source_code/firmware-softwares.md

 Stage 1:

 - coreboot/libreboot/UEFI.
-- From software's pespective, they are the first to run.
-- One of their major job is to initialize DRAM, processor, and other low level things.
+- One of their major job is to initialize DRAM, processor, and other low level things, prepare HW so that later software can run.
   Their early stage code must ran from on-chip SRAM/Cache!
 They will init DRAM so that later firmware/bootloader/OS can use it.
 - Once that is done, they will pass control to later stage software.